-Most of the ingredients are inexpensive enough – or inexpensive enough as a weekly/monthly treat.
+Most of these finger food idea ingredients are inexpensive enough – or inexpensive enough as a weekly/monthly treat.
 In fact, many of us probably already have the ingredients in our kitchens or storage.

 Some of them require extra time and effort.
 Others, however, are ideal for even vehicle evacs, packing trips, and power-outage SIP kits, offering no-cook and less-mess meals that don’t require much wash-up for dishes.